 Instructions

-- If you want a smooth brownie, don’t add the baking soda and do not beat the egg for too long with the remaining ingredients.
-If you want a lighter brownie instead, beat the eggs and sugar until you have a frothy composition, before adding the other ingredients.
+- If you want a smooth brownie, don't add the baking soda, and do not beat the egg for too long with the remaining ingredients.
+If you want a lighter brownie instead, beat the eggs and sugar until you have a frothy composition before adding the other ingredients.

 - After 25 minutes of baking, the brownie is still soft.
 Do not panic; it is cooked!
-It’s is the hot butter that gives the impression that the brownie is still cooking.
+It’s the hot butter that gives the impression that the brownie is still cooking.

 - I know it is hard to resist, but this chocolate and raspberry brownie is REALLY better the next day.